Roth vs. Traditional IRA: Deciding where you want the tax benefit

 Planning for Retirement Is a Lifelong Process

 When it comes to retirement planning, there are multiple ways for education professionals to save.
-While there is no standard investment model that fits everyone’s financial goals, not knowing where to save or how to save is the biggest obstacle.
+While there is no standard investment model that fits everyone’s financial goals, not knowing where or how to save, may be the biggest obstacle.

 For Starters, Just Start